lbryio/lbry.com/content/faq/how-to-publish.md

 ### Can someone tip me for my content?
 Yes, check out LBRY how tipping in LBRY works by going [here](https://lbry.io/faq/tipping).

+### Can I increase my bid amount?
+Yes, the claim can be edited to increase the bid amount.
+Go into your published claim and click Edit.
+Then on the bid screen, enter your desired bid.
+Confirm everything else is correct and click Edit.
+An update will be created with your new LBC bid for this claim.

 ### How can I tell if someone is downloading my content?

 Currently, this is only possible if you set a price for your content - you will see transactions in your LBRY wallet as people purchase it.
 In the future, we will add these types of statistics to LBRY.